 Primarily, Church & Dwight has been investing in its consumer business in the US, where it sells most of these products.
 The segment houses Church & Dwight's eight "power brands," or well-recognized brand names: ARM & HAMMER, Trojan, XTRA, Oxiclean, Nair, First Response, Orajel, and SpinBrush.

-Its largest segment, household, was responsible for bringing in 45% of Church & Dwight's revenues in 2013.
+Its largest segment, household, was responsible for bringing in 44% of Church & Dwight's revenues in 2014.
 The company has been able to maintain its momentum by increasing its manufacturing capacity and keep up with growth of its popular laundry segment.
 It did so by building a new integrated laundry detergent plant and distribution center located in York County, Pennsylvania.
 The facility replaced its existing laundry detergent plant in North Brunswick, New Jersey.
-It has also expanded its distribution of ARM & HAMMER laundry and pet care products, as well as Oxiclean and Orange Glo, in North America.
+It also expanded its distribution of ARM & HAMMER laundry and pet care products, as well as Oxiclean and Orange Glo, in North America.
 (Church & Dwight's expansion and upgrade effort was funded by its 2010 sale of the well-known Brillo brand of scouring pads to Armaly Brands, a manufacturer of polyester sponge brand Estracell.)

-While Church & Dwight's strong base in the US helped it weather the European recession in 2012, the company continues to concentrate on its international consumer business (which brought in about 20% of revenues).
+While Church & Dwight's strong base in the US has helped it weather regional downturms, the company continues to concentrate on its international consumer business.
 It peddles brands such as Nair in foreign markets and sells Trojan condoms in China and the UK.
 Since purchasing SpinBrush, the company markets the top US seller in Australia, Canada, China, Japan, and the UK.